xi-livecode/xi/README.md

-# Xq
+# Xi

 A musical pattern language inspired in Tidal and SuperCollider for building higher-level musical constructs easily.
 It's implemented on the Ruby programming language.

-Xq is only a patterns library, but can talk to different audio backends:
+Xi is only a patterns library, but can talk to different audio backends:

 - [SuperCollider](https://github.com/supercollider/supercollider)
 - MIDI devices